silvodesigns/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+`The purpose of using sessions is to persist data about a user in the browser for a determined period of time`

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+`It encrypts the password before saving it to the database, the same it reads from it`

 - [ ] What does bcrypt do to slow down attackers?

+`It encrypts the data over and over for the spicified amount of times, and also adds a secret`

 - [ ] What are the three parts of the JSON Web Token?
+`Payload, secret and options`

 ## Minimum Viable Product